Beekeepers worried about possible arrival of small hive beetle

 Provincial Apiarist Cameron Menzies said his in-field inspections were completed in late June and he did not find any small hive beetles.

-“We completed our inspection of bee hives.
-We inspected 10 per cent of the hives (527) that were imported from out-of-province this year.
-This 10 per cent is in addition to the 10-15 per cent of hives what were inspected by provincial inspectors in the respective provinces of origin prior to the hives being exported to PEI,” Menzies said.
+“We inspected 10 per cent of the hives (527) that were imported from out of province this year.
+This is in addition to the 10-15 per cent of hives that were inspected by provincial inspectors in the respective provinces of origin prior to the hives being exported to PEI,” Mr Menzies said.

 “No suspect SHB specimens were detected, nor were any symptoms of American foulbrood disease before or after importation.
 Hives have begun returning to Ontario.”

 Stan and Trudy Sandler’s income from bees is divided almost equally between honey sales and providing pollination services.
-He circulated a petition in early spring to ask the province to close the Island’s borders to Ontario bees.
+Mr Sandler circulated a petition in early spring asking the province to close the Island’s borders to Ontario bees.

 The Iris beekeeper cares for 2,500 hives and his hives have been in blueberry fields right next to hives from Ontario.

-“The solution to my way of thinking is crystal clear,” he said.
-"Shut the border like Nova Scotia (to imports from affected areas).
+“The solution to my way of thinking is crystal clear,” Mr Sandler said.
+“Shut the border like Nova Scotia (to imports from affected areas).
 There shouldn’t be any question about it.”

-Apiarist Cameron Menzies said the bees coming from Ontario are from areas outside southwestern Ontario and the Niagara region, where the small hive beetle is out of control but Sandler is not convinced there are any areas in Ontario free of the beetle.
+Mr Menzies said the bees coming from Ontario are from areas outside southwestern Ontario and the Niagara region, where the small hive beetle is out of control but Mr Sandler isn’t convinced any areas in Ontario are free from the beetle.

 He also believes the beetles could successfully overwinter in PEI’s sandy soil, which is their preferred habitat, and establish local populations, despite assurances from the province to the contrary.

-Healthy hives may withstand an attack of the beetles, he said, and beekeepers who immediately remove frames to extract the honey before any larvae hatch may still have a good product.
+Healthy hives may withstand an attack of the beetles and beekeepers who immediately remove frames to extract the honey before any larvae hatch may still have a good product, according to Mr Sandler.
 However, if the beetles gain access to the honey house, where the honey is processed, the results would be catastrophic.

-“Once the honey house is infected it will be very hard to get out,” he said, since pesticides can’t be used.
-The destructive larvae ruin the honey and also destroy the honeycombs.
+“Once the honey house is infected it will be very hard to get out,” Mr Sandler said, noting that pesticides can’t be used.
+The destructive larvae ruin the honey and destroy the honeycombs.

 Benny Nabuurs, president of the PEI Wild Blueberry Growers Association, has 300 acres of wild blueberries in fields spread out from Wood Islands to the north shore.
 He acknowledges there was a gap between what growers and beekeepers wanted to see in 2020.
 The beekeepers wanted the border closed to Ontario imports and growers wanted the border opened so they could be sure to get the recommended two hives per acre to ensure optimum blueberry harvests.

-“There needs to be an expansion of the number of beehives on PEI,” he said.
-“If growers can get what they need here they will buy local,” he said.
+“There needs to be an expansion of the number of beehives on PEI,” Mr Nabuurs said.
+“If growers can get what they need here they will buy local.”

 A Department of Agriculture initiative to encourage new beekeepers and expand established operations has not so far yielded the desired results.

-The bees must be fed expensive syrup if they’re not out on the fields, so beekeepers don’t want to expand and then have hives idled and bees starving, O’Neill said.
+The bees must be fed expensive syrup if they’re not out on the fields, so beekeepers don’t want to expand and then have hives idle and bees starving, Mr O’Neill said.

+“Close the borders to imports of bees from Ontario,” Mr Sandler maintains.

-“What disease is it okay for me to take into the blueberry fields,” O’Neill asked, wondering why his industry doesn’t enjoy the same protection from contaminated sources as other agricultural commodities in the province.
+“What disease is it okay for me to take into the blueberry fields,” Mr O’Neill asks, wondering why his industry doesn’t enjoy the same protection from contaminated sources as other agricultural commodities in the province.

 (0) comments